Top tactics for setting municipal utility rates after ARPA

 Establishing your starting point

 A review of your rate-setting strategy should begin with an assessment of your current cash and capital requirements.
 Ask the following questions to establish your starting point:

 - With employees working from home and businesses temporarily or permanently closed, has cash flow been positively or negatively impacted in recent months due to changes in usage?

 - Do you expect cash flow to be negatively impacted in the future due to customer delinquencies or other factors caused by COVID-19?

 - Is your existing rate structure currently covering the costs of operation?
 Will it continue to cover with a lower volume of sales?

-- Are your planned capital projects emergent and time-sensitive, or can timelines be adjusted in consideration of the current environment?
+- Have you delayed capital improvements that would be helpful now but have not yet reached the point of necessity?
+Are your planned capital projects emergent and time-sensitive, or can timelines be adjusted in consideration of the current environment?

 - How much is your systemwide water loss costing your average consumer?